5.4 Young people's participation in policy-making

 In addition to the already explained structured dialogue that serves as an open, transparent, long-term, continuous and systematic dialogue between the youth and decision-makers at national and local levels in the youth sector, the following large-scale dialogues have also taken place:

-• Presidency in the youth filed (2021)
+- Presidency in the youth filed (2021)

-The legacy of Slovenian Presidency in the youth field were Conclusions of the Council on safeguarding and creating civic spaces for young people that facilitate meaningful youth participation and Resolution of the Council and of the representatives of the Governments of the Member States meeting within the Council on the outcomes of the 8th Cycle of the EU Youth Dialogue.
-Both documents were prepared in close cooperation with National Youth Council and other European Youth Councils.
+The 8th Cycle of the EU Youth Dialogue (1 July 2020 – 31 December 2021), under the Trio Presidency of Germany, Portugal and Slovenia, focused on Youth Goal #9 “Space and Participation for All” under the title “Europe for YOUth – YOUth for Europe: Space for Democracy and Participation.”
+The main legacy of the Slovenian Presidency in the youth field includes the Council Conclusions on safeguarding and creating civic spaces for young people and the Resolution on the outcomes of the 8th Cycle of the EU Youth Dialogue, both prepared in close cooperation with the National Youth Council and other European Youth Councils.

 'Youthocray – Youth for democracy' (Mladokracija – mladi za demokracijo) is a project by the Youth Network MaMa.
 'Youthocracy – Youth for democracy' encourages young people to be active citizens at all levels - local (regional), national and transnational.
 The project aims to contribute to the key goals of youth dialogue, including actively representing young people's interests in society.
 The main goal of the project is to equip young people with the knowledge about decision-making processes at all levels and to actively involve them in dialogue with decision-makers.
 The realization of the goals of the project will be ensured by organizing and carrying out events of youth dialogue with unorganized and organized youth in local communities.